gridcoin-community/Gridcoin-World-Site/wiki/faq.md

 research while crunching Gridcoin.

-See the list of [Advantages & Features](advantages&features "wikilink").
+See the list of [Advantages & Features](advantages-and-features "wikilink").

 ---
-### How could 'useful' work for a cryptocurrency be verified without repeating the work or trusting a central server?
+### How can useful work in a cryptocurrency be verified without repeating the work or trusting a central server?

 In Gridcoin, work units are given out by distributed project nodes within the BOINC network which uses their independent calculation to